 How Pros Size Ductwork

 Ductwork sizing starts with measuring in square feet the floor area of the entire space to be conditioned.
 Once you have the measurements of each room and the living space in total, it's time to calculate the necessary cubic feet per minute (CFM) for each room and the house overall and factor in the output of the HVAC system, which you do by dividing 400 (the average HVAC output in CFM/ton) by the square footage to provide a multiplier.
-The airflow required in each room is then [(area of room x 400) / area of entire building].
+The airflow required in each room is then [(HVAC system tonnage x 400) / area of entire building].
 This will give you the multiplier for all the rooms in CFM.
 For example, for a 2,000 square-foot home: (4 tons x 400)/2,000= 0.8 multiplier.
 With this, a 120 square-foot room x 0.8 multiplier = 150 CFM.

 Once you have calculated the CFM for each room, you need to evaluate the friction loss rate of your system.
 This is impacted by a variety of factors, including the length of each duct, how many vents or branches come off it, whether it's the main duct or how far from the HVAC unit a particular branch is located along the main duct.
 Most pros use an online calculator, such as the one at FreeCalc.com.

 Having determined the required airflow and the friction loss, an HVAC technician can now calculate the correct duct size.
 This is still a complex calculation, and most pros resort to a slide-rule-like device known as an air duct calculator, or "ductulator."
 It isn't impossible for homeowners to do their own duct sizing using these tools and resources, but because even a small miscalculation can result in poor air quality or impaired performance of the system, it's best to leave it to pros.

 Measuring for Replacement Ductwork